Martin1982/live-broadcast-bundle/README.md

 ## About

-The Live Broadcast Bundle will make it possible to plan live video streams to various channels like Twitch, YouTube Live, Facebook Live, UStream and Live.Ly (referred to as Output or Channels).
+The Live Broadcast Bundle will make it possible to plan live video streams to various channels like Twitch, YouTube Live, Facebook Live (referred to as Output or Channels).

 As "Input" we support files, URL's or existing RTMP streams.